George Davis (American politician): 1861 Peace Conference delegate

 Davis began his political career as a Whig.
 The party collapsed in 1856.
 With other Southern former Whigs who wanted to avoid secession over the slavery issue and refused to join either the Republican Party or the Democratic Party, he backed the Constitutional Union Party in the Election of 1860.

 Following the election of Abraham Lincoln, Davis served as a delegate from North Carolina to the Washington Peace Conference of February 4–27, 1861.

-Davis reacted badly to constitutional amendment proposals that would have preserved slavery where it existed but prohibited slavery in any territory of the United States "now held, or hereafter acquired" north of the latitude 36 degrees, 30 minutes line.
+Davis reacted negatively to constitutional amendment proposals that would have preserved slavery where it existed but prohibited slavery in any territory of the United States "now held, or hereafter acquired" north of the latitude 36 degrees, 30 minutes line.

 He returned to Wilmington a secessionist.

-Secession to save slavery
+Secession to save the slave economy

-On March 2, 1861 — just days after returning to Wilmington from the peace conference — Davis made a public speech in which he spoke of North Carolina's requirement of "property in slaves."
+On March 2, 1861 — just days after returning to Wilmington from the peace conference — Davis made a public speech in which he spoke of North Carolina's requirement to secede.

 He made clear publicly that he was a secessionist.
-Secession, he said, was required to protect the economic interests of North Carolina's slaveowners and all others in the state economically intertwined with the institution of slavery:
+Secession, he said, was required to protect the economic interests of North Carolina:

 We could never accept the plan adopted by the Convention as consistent with the rights, the interests, or the dignity of North Carolina ...
 The division must be made on the line of slavery.
 The state must go with the South.

 Pro-slavery North Carolina elites declared secession from the Union on May 20, 1861.
 The state's formal involvement with the confederate government began.
 Soon after, North Carolina secessionists placed Davis on a slate from which he was chosen a delegate to the Provisional Confederate Congress for 1861-1862.
 Later, Davis was elected to a two-year term in the Senate.

-Confederate senator and attorney general
+Confederate senator

 On September 27, 1863, Davis's wife, Mary Adelaide Polk Davis (of the politically prominent Polk Family, of which former President Polk had been a member) died in Wilmington, aged 43.

-Later that autumn, the North Carolina General Assembly elected William Alexander Graham to the Senate seat held by Davis.
+Later that autumn, the North Carolina General Assembly passed over Davis for reelection, selecting William Alexander Graham to the Senate seat.

-To keep George Davis in the foundering government, Confederate President Jefferson Davis (no known relation) in January 1864 appointed him as Attorney General ahead of the senate term ending on February 17, 1864.
+To keep George Davis in the failing rump government, Jefferson Davis (no known relation) in January 1864 appointed George Davis as Attorney General ahead of his senate term's end on February 17, 1864.